Rhyd-Lewis/GCol/docs/demo/Demo.rst

     Here is a node coloring of the above graph: {0: 0, 1: 1, 19: 1, 10: 1, 2: 0, 3: 2, 8: 0, 9: 2, 18: 0, 11: 2, 6: 1, 7: 2, 4: 0, 5: 2, 13: 0, 12: 1, 14: 1, 15: 0, 16: 2, 17: 1}
     The number of colors in this solution is: 3
     Here is the same solution, expressed as a partition of the nodes: [[0, 2, 4, 8, 13, 15, 18], [1, 6, 10, 12, 14, 17, 19], [3, 5, 7, 9, 11, 16]]
-    Here is a picture of this coloring:
+    Here is a picture of the coloring: